Woodland kingfisher: Distribution and habitat

 The woodland kingfisher is widely distributed in tropical Africa south of the Sahara and from Pretoria northwards.
 This kingfisher is essentially resident within 8° of the equator, but northern and southern populations are migratory, moving into the equatorial zone in the dry season.

 It is a common species of a variety of wooded habitats with some trees, especially Acacias, including around human habitation.
 Although it is a "kingfisher", it prefers drier habitats in more traditional woodland and can be far from water.
 It is often solitary but can occur in small groups.

 Behaviour

 The woodland kingfisher is aggressively territorial, attacking intruders including humans.
 It has a striking display in which the wings are spread to show the white linings.

 Breeding

 The nest is a tree hole excavated by a woodpecker or barbet.
 A single clutch of three round white eggs is typical.
 The young are cared for by both parents for up to five weeks after leaving the nest.
-Woodland Kingfisher breeding in the Transvaal takes place from November till March, thus, taking a peak in December and January.
+Woodland Kingfisher breeding in the Transvaal takes place from November until March, peaking in December and January.